Skip to main content

 Basic Law

-Passed in 1949 in Bonn, the Basic Law was initially intended to be provisional.
-After reunification in 1990 the version was then adopted as the permanent constitution.
-The 146 Articles of the Basic Law supersede all other German legal norms and define the basic systems and values of the state.
+Adopted in Bonn in 1949, the Basic Law was initially intended as a provisional constitution.
+Following reunification in 1990, it was adopted as Germany’s permanent constitution.
+Its 146 articles take precedence over all other German legal provisions and define the fundamental structure and values of the state.

 3. Oktober 1990